ncatlab/nlab-content/pages/1841.md

    -- the interaction action functional of the charge particle -- has to be a well defined element in $U(1)$ (independent of all the choice made).

-   This implies in particular that cancelling from the triangulation an edge $e_i$ of vanishing length must have no effect on the formul, which in turn means that for all $i,j,k$ we have
+   This implies in particular that cancelling from the triangulation an edge $e_i$ of vanishing length must have no effect on the formula, which in turn means that for all $i,j,k$ we have

    $$
      \exp(i \gamma^*\lambda_{i j}(v_{i j}))